Jacob Wrestles with God

 Have you ever watched a wrestling match?
-Wrestling is a very popular sport all over the world.
-Amateur wrestling is popular in schools, colleges, and in the Olympics.
-There is also professional wrestling like we see on television.
-I think most of that kind of wrestling is fake, but people still enjoy watching it.
-Wrestling is one of the oldest sports in the world dating back thousands of years.
+Wrestling is a popular sport all over the world.
+Wrestlers have to be strong and determined to win.
+Wrestling isn’t a modern invention, though.
+It’s one of the oldest sports in the world, and it dates back thousands of years.

 Have everyone show you their best wrestler face and pose.

 In today’s Bible lesson, Jacob spent an entire night wrestling with an angel of God.
 After an entire night of wrestling, God’s angel told Jacob to walk away.
 Jacob left the wrestling match with a new name and a limp from his hurt hip.

 We sometimes struggle with God, too.
 We may want to do things our way instead of His way.
 When is it hard for you to obey God?
 (Allow time for responses.)

 Give each child a paper towel.
 Explain that they’re in charge now.
 They’ll each have to choose how they think they can most quickly melt an ice cube.
 They can use a straw to blow hot air on it, sprinkle salt on it, or hold it to try to melt it most quickly.
 Pass around the supplies so kids can choose, then distribute the ice cubes.